nickloman/nickloman.github.com/_posts/2015-03-12-balti-and-bioinformatics-25th-may-2015-birmingham.md

 heavy, whereas I originally envisaged these meetings as a community forum for bioinformaticians to talk openly about problems they were encountering, and get the benefit of a diverse group of people struggling with their own problems.
+And hopefully to make strong connections that would outlast the meeting and lead to collaborations or self-help groups etc.

 So I am going to limit the number and length of talks down a bit, and try and carve out some more structured and unstructured discussion